Ti-Loup/Total-Battle-2D/README.md

 | 🪓 **Vikings** | Aggressive raiders, powerful melee | Raiding bonuses, Berserkers, Odin's Chosen |
 | 🏯 **Samurai** | Ambush specialists, gunpowder access | Religion bonuses, powder units, siege engineering |

->Each faction has fully independent settlement textures across all tiers (T1–T5 for Capitals and Castles, T1–T3 for Villages) to bring more immersion for the player.
+Each faction has fully independent settlement textures across all tiers (T1–T5 for Capitals and Castles, T1–T3 for Villages) to bring more immersion for the player.

 ---

 ## Game Systems

-### Settlements & Provinces
+>### Settlements & Provinces

->The campaign map is divided into **9 provinces** (3 per faction), each containing one main settlement (Capital or Castle) and up to three Villages.
-Settlements upgrade through tiers, visually evolving on the map and unlocking higher-tier >buildings.
+>>The campaign map is divided into **9 provinces** (3 per faction), each containing one main settlement (Capital or Castle) and up to three Villages.
+Settlements upgrade through tiers, visually evolving on the map and unlocking higher-tier ?>>buildings.

-### Building System
+>### Building System

->Buildings are organized into five categories, each with 2–5 upgrade levels:
+>>Buildings are organized into five categories, each with 2–5 upgrade levels:

 >>- **Military** — Train infantry, archers, and cavalry (Tier 1+)
 >>- **Advanced Military** — Siege engines, elite warriors, and gunpowder units (Tier 4+)